 - Around the pool area

-You will not have to wear a face covering while seated at the table of a Disney restaurant, but you will have to wear one if you get up and go to the restroom or just walking around the restaurant.
+You do not have to wear a face-covering while seated at the table of a Disney restaurant, but you will have to wear one if you get up and go to the restroom or just walking around the restaurant.

 One of the questions on peoples’ minds has been what happens to face masks while swimming?
-Thankfully, Disney has announced that face coverings will NOT be required in the Walt Disney World Resort swimming pools.
+Thankfully, Disney has decided that face coverings are NOT be required in the Walt Disney World Resort swimming pools.